Jancovici

 The meaning of the last name Jancovici

-Where can the name Jancovici be found in the world and in France?
+Where can the last name Jancovici be found in the world and in France?

 What are the possible variants and spellings of Jancovici?

-Some famous people with the name Jancovici
+Some famous people with the last name Jancovici

-Tips for genealogical research around the name Jancovici
+Tips for genealogical research around the last name Jancovici

-Some commented statistics about the name Jancovici
+Some commented statistics on the last name Jancovici

 • 📚 Jean-Marc Jancovici, an emblematic environmental figure